“The power of Mindfulness is that in each moment we can choose our response, and in that choice is an opportunity to

-Beth is a senior instructor at the Krame Center and teaches MSC and MBSR throughout the tri-state area.
+Beth is a key contributor at the Krame Center and teaches MSC and MBSR throughout the tri-state area.
 Beth has worked in the mental health field for over 25 years.
 Through her personal Mindfulness practice and clinical work, Beth has come to value the power of Mindfulness to enhance the capacity for joy and to develop greater awareness, wisdom, compassion and resilience in the face of inevitable challenges we all encounter.

-Dr. Ken A. VerniKEY CONTRIBUTER & MBSR INSTRUCTOR
+Dr. Ken A. VerniKEY CONTRIBUTOR & MBSR INSTRUCTOR

 Dr. Ken A. Verni is a Clinical Psychologist, Co-Director of the NJ Center for Mindful Awareness, and a Certified Mindfulness-Based Stress Reduction (MBSR) teacher.
 Ken has taught MBSR courses across various venues since 2006.
 He is a frequent speaker about Mindfulness practice and its benefits and provides professional trainings for numerous agencies and organizations nationally with a major emphasis in the tri-state area.
 He is also affiliated with Rutgers University as a training and consultation specialist providing trainings throughout the state of NJ on Mindfulness and MBSR for behavioral health care workers.
 Ken is a senior facilitator at the Krame Center for Mindful Living.

 Catherine KrameMBSR & MSC INSTRUCTOR

 In addition to her role as Benefactor & President of The Krame Center for Mindful Living, Catherine is a qualified Mindfulness-Based Stress Reduction teacher, receiving her MBSR-QT letter of completion from the professional training program at the renowned University of Massachusetts Medical School.
 She also teaches the 8-Week Mindful Self-Compassion course, having been trained in the official curriculum through the Center for Mindful Self-Compassion by Dr. Kristen Neff, Dr. Cristopher Germer, and Dr. Steve Hickman.
 Catherine has over 20 years of experience as a Mindfulness practitioner and holds a certificate in Positive Psychology (CIPP), trained by Dr. Tal Ben Shahar.
 She is also the published author of Living in Flow: The Key to Unlocking Your Greatest Potential.

 Sarah GouveiaMBSR & MSC INSTRUCTOR